-Mina Loy is not alone in her exclusion from avant-garde theories, histories, and anthologies.
-As Griselda Pollock observes, “women are generally missing from conventional stories of the avant-garde”—despite their active, formative participation as artists, writers, editors, patrons, and publishers.
-The gender ratio in the photo below—six women and nine men—provides evidence of women’s prominence in the Parisian avant-garde of 1923, and stands in marked contrast to the dominance of men and erasure of women in subsequent histories and theories of the historical avant-garde.
+Mina Loy is not alone in her exile from avant-garde theories, histories, and anthologies.
+As Griselda Pollock observes, “women are generally missing from conventional stories of the avant-garde”—despite their active, formative participation as artists, writers, editors, patrons, and publishers.1 The gender ratio in the photo below—six women and nine men—provides evidence of women’s prominence in the Parisian avant-garde of 1923, and stands in marked contrast to the dominance of men and erasure of women in subsequent histories and theories of the historical avant-garde.

 This masculine legend has roots in three foundational theories of the historical avant-garde: